paulmunyao/Password-Locker/README.md

 # QuoteGenerator
-Github Search is simply a web application that let's you find another person's github profile and all their projects or repositories.
+Github Search is simply a web application that let's you store your password.
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.4.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.